 PTDI certifies courses at truck driving schools.
 PTDI is not a truck driving school and does not offer courses.

-Widely recognized as the gold standard in truck driver training, PTDI standards were used by the Federal Motor Carrier and Safety Administration as the primary basis for their new regulations.
+Widely recognized as the gold standard in truck driver training, PTDI standards were used by the Federal Motor Carrier Safety Administration as the primary basis for their new regulations.

 PTDI is not a school.
 However, we can help you find a good one.
 PTDI is a non-profit that certifies truck driver training schools.
 We make sure certified programs are high quality training that give you the skills you need to get hired and drive safely.

 Not all truck driver training is equal.
 Non-certified programs may not deliver what they promise.
 However, schools with PTDI certified programs are all required to meet the same standards.
 This includes truth in advertising.
 PTDI programs advertise exactly what you will receive in your training.
 The standards also require high quality instructors, vehicles, facilities and more.
 PTDI Certification means confidence you've found a reputable, ethical and professional program.
-Review the checklist of things to look in a training program.

 Schools have varying age requirements.
 However, a driver must be 18 years old for intrastate (within one state) driving and 21 years old for interstate (across state lines) driving.
 Intrastate driving is when you drive within one state.